 Gluten intolerance and gluten sensitivity are two terms used interchangeably to describe a condition where the body recognizes gluten as an ‘enemy’ and initiates an immune response against it.

-Knowing The Difference Between Gluten Intolerance And Celiac Diseases
+Knowing The Difference Between Gluten Intolerance And Celiac Disease

 Gluten intolerance is also known as ‘non-celiac’ gluten sensitivity.

 Celiac disease is an exaggerated form of gluten intolerance.
-Upon consuming gluten, the immune system attacks the lining of the intestines. the symptoms are more severe, and the recovery is a lot harder.
+Upon consuming gluten, the immune system attacks the lining of the intestines.
+When the symptoms are more severe, the recovery is a lot harder.

 Here, the body’s immune system, which is meant to protect it, mistakenly acts against it.
 This is known as an auto-immune response, which can be due to genetic reasons.

-Since intestines play a big role in the absorption of essential nutrients, attacks to it over a period of time can result in poor absorption of nutrients, putting you at risk for various deficiencies.
-Gluten intolerance is non-celiac - the immune responses triggered do not damage the intestines but instead contribute to milder symptoms.
+Since intestines play a big role in the absorption of essential nutrients, attacks on them over time can result in poor absorption of nutrients, putting you at risk for various deficiencies.
+When the gluten intolerance is non-celiac, the immune responses triggered do not damage the intestines but instead contribute to milder symptoms.

 Gluten sensitivity symptoms are not restricted to just the digestive system.